leechuanxin/santa-frontend/README.md

 Similar to an online store, we have a tongue-in-cheek catalogue and users can wish for items on the catalogue.
 Just like tossing a coin into a wishing well, only a small [gas fee](https://www.investopedia.com/terms/g/gas-ethereum.asp#:~:text=Gas%20fees%20are%20payments%20made,spend%20on%20a%20particular%20transaction.) in ETH has to be paid for making a wish.

+Granting a wish works like purchasing an item from an online store to gift to someone else.
 Every item in our catalogue has a preset price.
 When granting a wish, a user has to pay the price of the item another user has wished for.
-Just like purchasing an item from an online store to gift to someone else, the price in ETH paid for granting a wish goes to the smart contract (ie. our "online store", or us).
+The price paid in ETH for granting a wish goes to the smart contract (ie. our "online store", or us).

 To incentivise users to get into the spirit of gifting, the dApp rewards *Goodwill* points to users who have granted wishes. *Goodwill* points can be used to claim NFT badges that can be displayed on one's profile.
 The dApp also has a leaderboard to feature the top wish granters.